 The fuel filter is a necessary component to keep dirt and debris from entering the fuel system.
-It must be replaced so it doesn’t become plugged with dirty and restrict fuel flow resulting in your chainsaw running sluggish and losing power.
+It must be replaced so it doesn’t become plugged with dirt and restrict fuel flow resulting in your chainsaw running sluggishly and losing power.

 To replace the fuel filter, wipe around the fuel cap and remove it.
 Use a clean bent wire to hook the fuel line and filter to pull it out of the fuel tank.
 Hold onto the fuel line and ring clip in one hand while pulling the filter out of the line with the other hand.